sycanz04/schedulr/README.md

 - `Command+Shift+S`

 ## Project status ⏳
-Schedulr version 2.3.2 is available on [Chrome Web store](https://chromewebstore.google.com/detail/schedulr/ofaflpillnejkhmkefmcpoamjeaghipp) as of now.
+Schedulr version 3.0.0 is available on [Chrome Web store](https://chromewebstore.google.com/detail/schedulr/ofaflpillnejkhmkefmcpoamjeaghipp) as of now.

 ## Tech Stack 🚀
 1. Javascript
 2. Google calendar API
+3. HTML
+4. CSS

 ## Changelog 📁
 Detailed changes for each release are documented in the [release notes](https://github.com/sycanz04/schedulr/releases).

 ## Privacy policy 📜
 Please read the [Privacy Policy](https://www.mmuschedulr.com/privacy-policy.html) for this extension before proceeding.

+## License ⚖️
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/sycanz04/schedulr/blob/main/LICENSE)

 ## Why this project? 🛌
 Imagine a world where you can automate your life - cool right?
 I initially created this to save time on manually transferring my timetable but it seems I've spend more time building it than I would have transferring the timetable manually...oh well.